mapbox/tippecanoe/README.md

    the line or polygon within one tile unit of its proper location.
 You can probably go up to about 10 without too much visible difference.
  * `-ps` or `--no-line-simplification`: Don't simplify lines and polygons
  * `-pS` or `--simplify-only-low-zooms`: Don't simplify lines and polygons at maxzoom (but do simplify at lower zooms)
+ * `-pn` or `--no-simplification-of-shared-nodes`: Don't simplify away nodes that appear in more than one feature or are used multiple times within the same feature, so that the intersection node will not be lost from intersecting roads.
+(This will not be effective if you also use `--coalesce` or `--detect-shared-borders`.)
  * `-pt` or `--no-tiny-polygon-reduction`: Don't combine the area of very small polygons into small squares that represent their combined area.

 ### Attempts to improve shared polygon boundaries